14 Tips to Avoid the Spam Folder

 1. Be Compliant with CAN-SPAM

-The CAN-SPAM Act, a law that sets the rules for commercial email, establishes requirements for commercial messages, gives recipients the right to have you stop emailing them and spells out tough penalties for violations.
+The CAN-SPAM stands for Controlling the Assault of Non-Solicited Pornography And Marketing.
+This act is a law that sets the rules for commercial email, establishes requirements for commercial messages.
+It gives recipients the right to have you stop emailing them and spells out tough penalties for violations.

 The law makes no exception for business-to-business email.
 That means all email – for example, a message to former customers announcing a new product line – must comply with the law.

-– Tell recipients how to opt-out of receiving future email from you.
-Your message must include a clear and conspicuous explanation of how the recipient can opt out of getting emails from you in the future.
+Your message must include a clear and conspicuous explanation of how the recipient can opt-out of getting emails from you in the future.

 However, if you're sending only transactional emails or relationship content, then you are exempt from these rules.
 But you must still not include false or misleading routing information.